NosTaMod/LFI-AWS36/README.md

-# AWS-LFI
+# LFI-scanner

-AWS-LFI is a  automatic tool able to scan  Local File Inclusion vulnerabilities using many different methods of attack.
+LFI-scanner is a  automatic tool able to scan  Local File Inclusion vulnerabilities using many different methods of attack.
 #### G -> Arena
 #### S -> Web
 #### T -> Security